-Line 1) should be equal to the number of years of data in meteorological input data file.
+Line 1) should be equal to or less than the number of years of data in meteorological input data file.
 Line 2) defines the starting point for the simulation output, and is mainly used in the simple text output file (described below).
 Line 3) sets the simulation mode for either a spinup run or a normal run.

 If spinup mode is selected, the meteorological data file will be recycled enough times to establish steady-state conditions in the soil carbon and nitrogen pools.
-The number of years of simulation for a spinup run will depend on the climate and vegetation characteristics, but will not exceed the number of years specified on line 4).
-If a spinup run reaches the maximum number of years specified in line 4), it is likely that the resulting final soil carbon and nitrogen pools are not equilibrated with the climate, usually indicating a long-term net sink of carbon.
+IN THIS MODEL VERSION THE MAXIMUM NUMBER OF CYCLES HAS TO BE DEFINED INSTEAD OF THE MAXIMUM NUMBER OF YEARS (THAT WAS THE CASE IN PREVIOUS MODEL VERSIONS)!
+One cycle means the total number of years defined by the meteorological input file.
+The number of cycles of simulation for a spinup run will depend on the climate and vegetation characteristics, but will not exceed the number of cycles specified on line 4).
+If a spinup run reaches the maximum number of cycles specified in line 4), it is likely that the resulting final soil carbon and nitrogen pools are not equilibrated with the climate, usually indicating a long-term net sink of carbon.
 This is observed, for example, in some boreal climates, where the model predicts long-term accumulation of organic matter (peat formation).